-This data set is no longer available for use because of errors in the data.
-However, replacement data are expected sometime in 2013.
-If you need information pertaining to the data errors, please see the Error Sources Section of the guide documentation.
-If you have further questions, contact NSIDC User Services by e-mail: email@example.com or by telephone +1 303.492.6199.
+This data set is no longer available due to errors in the data.
+Please see the Error Sources section of ths document for details.
+If you have further questions, please contact NSIDC User Services by e-mail or telephone at +1 303.492.6199.

 The AVHRR Polar Pathfinder Twice-Daily 25 km EASE-Grid Composites are a collection of products for both poles, consisting of twice-daily gridded and calibrated satellite channel data and derived parameters.
 Data include five Advanced Very High Resolution Radiometer (AVHRR) channels, clear sky surface broadband albedo and skin temperature, average albedo and temperature, valid fraction file, solar zenith angle, satellite elevation angle, sun-satellite relative azimuth angle, surface type mask, cloud mask, cloud fraction files, and Universal Coordinated Time (UTC) of acquisition.
 The 25 km data are derived from the AVHRR Polar Pathfinder Twice-Daily 5 km EASE-Grid Composites, and extend poleward from 48.4 degrees north and 53.2 degrees south latitudes, spanning July 1981 through December 2000.
 Data are in 1-byte and 2-byte integer grid format and are available by FTP.